Artful Homemaking

 Beeswax candles are beautiful and natural, and they make great gifts!

-But more importantly, beeswax candles are non-toxic, and they can actually purify the air in your house!
+But more importantly, beeswax candles are non-toxic, and they have actually been reported to improve the indoor air quality in your home.

 Natural beeswax candles are cleaner burning than paraffin candles, so you can feel good about using them.

-Learning how to make your own candles is a useful skill that’s also easy to learn.
+Learning how to make your own candles is a useful old-fashioned homemaking skill that’s also easy to learn.

 This post contains affiliate links below.
 Read my full disclosure here.